Danish minister prompts Ramadan row

 The integration minister is a centre-right politician from the liberal Venstre party who has been instrumental in tightening Denmark's immigration policy.

-A former journalist, she wrote an article last month in which she suggested that a "significant proportion of refugees" cheat or abuse the trust of Danes.
+She wrote an article last month in which she suggested that a "significant proportion of refugees" cheat or abuse the trust of Danes.

 Since her party formed a coalition government in 2015, Denmark has imposed a string of immigration controls to the extent that last year she posted a picture of a cake marking the 50th such amendment.